glendaviesnz/twitterstats/README.md

 The unit test and scenario tests files are obviously very basic at this stage as not a lot to test.

-To build the production version 'grunt compile' can be run which compiles all javascript files into a single file and minify.
+To build the production version 'grunt compile' can be run which compiles all javascript files into a single file and minifies.

 ##To Do

 * Finish Sigma directive to make it completely modular with ability to pass in configuration so it can potentially be released as an open source module
-* Setup up unit and end to end testing properly
+* ~~Setup up unit and end to end testing properly~~
 * Fix bootstrap responsive dropdown menu - currently broken when resizing to mobile size
 * Get D3 graphs to resize slightly when at mobile width